jibingl/CCNA-CCNP/STP.md

 ## 🌲 STP (802.1D)
 ### _Forming STP_ (3-step)
 1. Elect __ONE__ _root bridge_ which has all interfaces to be _d-port_.
-    > Default _bridge priority_ is 32768 on all switches, so the MAC address is used as the tie-breaker (lowest MAC becomes the _root bridge_).
 2. Each remaining switch selects __ONE__ of its interfaces to be its _r-port_ which always connect to _d-port_.
 3. Each remaining collision domain selects __ONE__ interface to be _d-port_, then other interfaces are _nd-port_.